mgaur10/csa-fw-microsegmentation/README.md

 terraform apply -auto-approve
 ```

-To find your organization id, , run the following command:
+To find your organization id, run the following command:
 ```
 gcloud projects get-ancestors [YOUR_PROJECT_ID]
 ```

-If you get a plan change error, then run the below commands to complete the deployement.
+If you get Error: "Provider produced inconsistent final plan", then re-run the below commands to complete the deployment.

 ```
 terraform init
 terraform apply --refresh-only